mosdef-hub/mbuild/README.md

   orient components when building systems: you simply tell it to connect two pieces!
-* mBuild keeps track of the system's topology so you don't have to worry about keeping track of bonds when constructing chemically bonded structures from smaller components.
+* mBuild keeps track of the system's topology so you don't have to worry about manually defining bonds when constructing chemically bonded structures from smaller components.

 To learn more, get started or contribute, check out our [website](http://mbuild.rtfd.org/en/latest/).